-Book Babies partners with families of Medicaid eligible children to develop their child’s early language and literacy skills.
+Book Babies partners with parents and children to develop their child’s early language and literacy skills.
 An evidence-informed literacy coaching partnership, Book Babies begins when a baby is born and is sustained over five years.
 Book Babies builds rich relationships and provides families with the information and resources they need to develop the foundation for their children’s school readiness and school success.

 School readiness begins at birth

 Book Babies partners with parents of newborns, equipping them with the tools they need to prepare their children for kindergarten and beyond.

 Our groundbreaking, evidence-informed home visiting program provides quarterly customized literacy coaching and 20 new, age appropriate books to participating children and parents every year from birth until their children start kindergarten.
 Book Babies Literacy Coaches partner with parents of children ages 0 to 5 in two locations in North Carolina, Durham County and Forsyth County (with Imprints Cares).
 Together, literacy coaches and parents set literacy goals for their children, mark their progress as they prepare for school, and help ensure that they start kindergarten ready to learn.

 - With 80% of brain development occurring in the first three years, a home literacy environment and access to books starting at birth are essential to kindergarten readiness and long-term school success.

 - By the time a child graduates from Book Babies and starts kindergarten, she will have a home library of 100+ books and her parents will have received 16+ literacy coaching home visits.